All Episodes

 They're sowing the seeds of a future landslide loss.

-There have to be some some adults in this party understand that you cannot just keep trying to placate the fringe kooks that make up their base out there on the internet.
+There have to be some adults in this party understand that you cannot just keep trying to placate the fringe kooks that make up their base out there on the internet.

-So I'm wondering if if what hasn't happened is that some of these adults in the Democrat Party have gotten hold of the drive-bys.
+So I'm wondering if what hasn't happened is that some of these adults in the Democrat Party have gotten hold of the drive-bys and said, you know, this has gone too far, and we're going to have to pull our party back from the precipice of the cliff.

-Um so this could be the result of the adults.
+So this could be the result of the adults.

-So we don't know who they are.
+We don't know who they are.

 This could be the result of the adults talking to the drive-bys.

-You got this column in the New York Times today say, hey, it's going great over there.
+You got this column in the New York Times today.

 There's also this possibility.

-They won't let go of the story, the kerfuffle between Obama and Hillary following the last debate.
+The kerfuffle between Obama and Hillary following the last debate.

 You know, when Obama said that he would meet with the thugs, he would meet with the dictators.